djipco/webmidi/website/docs/future-versions/next.md

 ---
-sidebar_label: Version 4
+sidebar_label: Next Version
+sidebar_position: 2
 ---

-# Features Planned for v4
+# Features Planned for Next Version

 The analysis has not started yet.
 We will wait after the official launch of version 3.
 We do have a lot of ideas and suggestions in store.
+Depending on whether these features break the API or not, they may make it into version 3.x or be deployed in v4.

 :::info